barronbytes/mini-projects/Asteroids/README.md

 ## Credits & Contributing

-Thank you [boot.dev](https://www.boot.dev/) for providing an online back-end learning platform with integrated project ideas Contributions are welcome!
+Thank you [boot.dev](https://www.boot.dev/) for providing an online back-end learning platform with integrated project ideas.
+Contributions are welcome!
 Feel free to submit a pull request to improve the project or open an issue to report any problems.